WRXQ: WBVS

-In April 1998, the station's call sign was changed to WBVS, and its format was changed from oldies to CHR.
+In April 1998, the station's call sign was changed to WBVS.
+The format was changed from oldies to Top 40 - CHR.
 WBVS was branded as "100.7 The Bus", with the slogan "Today's Hottest Hits".
 "The Bus" branding had previously been used in the area by 99.9 WBUS in Kankakee, Illinois from 1985 to 1996, while that station aired a CHR format.

 In 2000, its ERP was increased to 2,450 watts.
 That year, the station was sold to NextMedia Group.

 WRXQ

-In January 2003, the station's call sign was changed to WRXQ, and it began airing a classic rock format as "100.7 RXQ", with the slogan "The Southland's Classic Rock".
+In January 2003, the station's call sign was changed to WRXQ.
+It began airing a classic rock format.
+It used the moniker "100.7 RXQ", with the slogan "The Southland's Classic Rock".
 In 2012 the station's branding was changed to Q Rock, and it began to transition to a mainstream rock format.
 It has since transitioned to an active rock format.

 In 2013, NextMedia's stations were sold to Digity LCC, and in 2016, Digity LCC's stations were sold to Alpha Media.
-Effective April 8, 2019, Walnut Radio Illinois purchased WRXQ from Alpha Media for $300,000.
+Effective April 8, 2019, Walnut Radio Illinois purchased WRXQ from Alpha Media for $300,000; Alpha Media continued to provide services to WRXQ under a shared services agreement.
+Alpha Media merged with Connoisseur Media on September 4, 2025.